-(ab) Value added taxes
+(ad) Value added taxes

-The Company's PRC subsidiaries are subject to VAT at a rate of 17% on proceeds received from customers, and are entitled to a refund for VAT already paid or borne on the goods purchased by it and utilized in the production of goods that have generated the gross sales proceeds.
+The Company's PRC subsidiaries are subject to VAT at rates ranged from 6% to 17% on proceeds received from customers, and are entitled to a deduction for VAT already paid or borne on the goods purchased by it and utilized in the production of goods that have generated the gross sales proceeds and service incurred.
 The VAT balance is recorded either in other current liabilities or other current receivables on the consolidated balance sheets.

-(ac) Comprehensive income (loss)
+(ae) Comprehensive income (loss)

 Comprehensive income (loss) is defined to include all changes in equity except those resulting from investments by owners and distributions to owners.
-During the periods presented, comprehensive income (loss) is reported in the consolidated statements of income (loss) and comprehensive income (loss), and other comprehensive income (loss) includes foreign currency translation adjustments and unrealized gain or loss of available-for-sales securities.
+During the periods presented, comprehensive income (loss) is reported in the consolidated statements of income and comprehensive income, and other comprehensive income (loss) includes foreign currency translation adjustments and unrealized gain or loss of available-for-sales securities.

-(ad) Concentration of credit risk
+(af) Concentration of credit risk

-Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash, accounts receivable, held-to-maturity securities, amounts due from related parties, other receivables and prepayments.
-The Group places its cash and cash equivalents, restricted cash and held-to-maturity securities with financial institutions with high-credit ratings and quality.
-Accounts receivable primarily comprise of amounts receivable from product delivery service providers.
-These amounts are collected from customers by the service providers when products are delivered.
+Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable, held-to-maturity securities, amounts due from related parties, other receivables and prepayments.
+The Group places its cash and cash equivalents and held-to-maturity securities with financial institutions with high-credit ratings and quality.
+Accounts receivable primarily comprise of amounts receivable from product delivery service providers, receivables from consumer and supplier financing services.
+There are no significant credit risk concentrated with any specific de livery service providers, end customers under consumer financing, or suppliers under financing service arrangements.

+Account receivables from product delivery service providers relates to amounts collected from customers by the service providers when products are delivered.
+The Group conducts a credit evaluation of these service providers and require a certain amount of security deposits from them to manage its credit risk.
 The principal amounts of all held-to-maturity securities are guaranteed by the issuers.
-The Group conducts a credit evaluation of these service providers and generally requires a small amount of security deposit.
 Amounts due from related parties are prepayments related to purchases of goods from the entities controlled by shareholders of the Company.
-Due to the nature of the relationship, the Company considers there to be no collection risks in regard to amounts due from related parties.
-With respect to advances to product suppliers, the Group performs on-going credit evaluations of the financial condition of its suppliers.
-The Group establishes an allowance for doubtful accounts based upon estimates, factors surrounding the credit risk of specific delivery service providers and other information.
+Due to the nature of the relationship, the